-On November 13, 2002, we entered into an agreement and completed a merger with Invisinet Acquisitions Inc., a wholly owned subsidiary of WPCS, and Invisinet, Inc., an unrelated Delaware corporation.
-Pursuant to the terms of the Agreement and Plan of Merger, Invisinet Acquisitions acquired 100% of the common stock of Invisinet, by issuing 1,000,000 shares of WPCS' common stock with a fair value of \$1,750,000, based on the value of WPCS' common stock as of a few days prior to that date.
-Based on the net assets acquired of Invisinet, we recognized goodwill of approximately \$1,627,000.
-Subsequently, Invisinet
+On November 13, 2002, we entered into an agreement and completed a merger with Invisinet, Inc. Invisinet is in a similar business as us, providing fixed wireless technology services to its customers.
+The acquisition of Invisinet broadens our customer base and expands our technical resources capable of deploying wireless systems.
+For the six months ended October 31, 2003, the acquisition of Invisinet increased our revenue by approximately \$1.6 million as compared to the same period in the prior year.
+To complete the merger, we acquired 100% of the common stock of Invisinet by issuing 1,000,000 shares of our common stock with a fair value of \$1,750,000, based on the average value of our common stock as of a few days before and after the merger was announced.
+Based on the net assets acquired of Invisinet, we have recognized goodwill of approximately \$1.6\$ million.